 Her drive to better her community inspired her to work with civil society and other private organizations where she strives to promote the values of democracy, good governance, and sustainable development through a human rights-based approach.

-The project addresses the gaps in women's access to justice in Cameroon, where despite existing legal frameworks and international involvement, women continue to face significant barriers when seeking justice.
-This project empowers women, strengthens legal institutions, and promotes gender-responsive justice mechanisms.
-By bridging the gap between formal and informal systems, the project creates an environment where female detainees can assert their rights without fear of negative consequences.
+The project addressed the gaps in women's access to justice in Cameroon, where despite existing legal frameworks and international involvement, women continue to face significant barriers when seeking justice.
+This project empowered women, strengthened legal institutions, and promoted gender-responsive justice mechanisms.
+By bridging the gap between formal and informal systems, the project created an environment where the 233 female detainees who received training could assert their rights without fear of negative consequences.

-The project activities include: a series of legal awareness campaigns; capacity building for legal professionals to sensitize them on gender biases and equip them with tools to handle cases involving women; gender- responsive legal aid services through legal aid clinics focused on women’s rights; and establishment of community-based justice forums.
+The project activities included a series of legal awareness campaigns, capacity building workshops for 80 legal professionals to sensitize them on gender biases and equip them with tools to handle cases involving women, gender- responsive legal aid services through legal aid clinics focused on women’s rights, and establishment of community-based justice forums.
 Data on case outcomes is being collected to identify areas for growth and improvement.

-Christelle participated in the IVLP Project: Immigration, Women, Human Rights and Social Issues, organized by the U.S. Department of State and Meridian International Center, in partnership with Global Ties Miami, Global Ties San Fransisco, International Citizen Diplomacy of Los Angeles, WorldBoston, WorldChicago, and WorldOrlando.
+Christelle participated in the IVLP Project Immigration, Women, Human Rights and Social Issues, organized by the U.S. Department of State and Meridian International Center, in partnership with Global Ties Miami, Global Ties San Francisco, International Citizen Diplomacy of Los Angeles, WorldBoston, WorldChicago, and WorldOrlando.

 Christelle’s exchange experience led to the development of her project, which focuses on the promotion of incarcerated women’s access to a fair trial.
 “During my IVLP experience I [had] the opportunity to learn about the US judicial system, especially about the mechanisms put into place for the effective promotion of rule of law and human rights. ...
 We [had] the opportunity to learn about the work of the Bar Association of San Francisco, improvement of the legal system in the United States, and efforts to champion equal access to justice.
 From there I drew the inspiration to propose this project...which will provide pro bono legal aid service, [identify] female detainees in need of legal assistance and assist them until the end of their trial.”